Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Model Performance and Fairness Results

 With respect to the debiasing method, we find that CDA performs best in terms of debiasing, as it reduces $\text{Avg}_\text{iu}$ across all bias types, datasets, and models.
 The second best performing method is group-class balance which manages to reduce $\text{Avg}_\text{iu}$ in 58.33\% of the cases on the Civil Comments dataset and in 75\% cases on the Jigsaw dataset.
 For the other methods, the results are mixed as we again observe dataset-specific differences.
 For example, we find that Attention entropy performs well on the Jigsaw dataset (50\%) but performs worst on the Civil Comments dataset (16.67\%).
 These differences become even more pronounced when looking at different bias types.
 For instance, causal debiasing improves $\text{Avg}_\text{iu}$ for religion bias across all models on the Jigsaw dataset but at the same time, does not improve a single model in terms of $\text{Avg}_\text{iu}$ for gender bias in the same dataset.
 Interestingly, we find an inverse trend on the Civil Comments dataset; i.e., causal debiasing succeeds on all models for gender bias, but only for one model for religion bias.
 These findings highlight the importance of considering a diverse set of datasets for evaluating debiasing methods, as results on a single dataset can be misleading.

 \paragraph{Decoder-only models} We find that the debiasing methods (fairness imagination and fairness instruction) for the decoder-only models consistently improve the task performance across all bias types and datasets.
-Contrary to this, we see increases in average individual unfairness of the fairness imagination approach for race and gender bias across both datasets.
-Only for religion, fairness imagination leads to a decrease of the individual unfairness.
+Contrary to this, we see increases in average individual unfairness of the fairness imagination approach for race and gender bias on Llama3.2-3B-Instruct and Qwen3-4B across both datasets.
+Only for religion, fairness imagination leads to a consistent decrease of the individual unfairness across models.
 For fairness instruction, we observe a consistent improvement across all three bias types and both datasets, showing the clear superiority of the approach.
-The consistency of the results is especially surprising when considering that both decoder-only models are instruction-tuned, and that \citet{chen-etal-2025-causally} identify a bias amplification effect from instruction tuning.
+The consistency of the results is especially surprising when considering that both decoder-only models are instruction-tuned and aligned with human values, and that \citet{chen-etal-2025-causally} identify a bias amplification effect from instruction tuning.
 We conclude that fairness instruction is a good baseline to evaluate other debiasing methods for decoder-only models.